dockerbuild-info/dockerbuild.info/_posts/2014-10-26-blogging-with-jekyll-and-docker.md

     $ docker run -v $(pwd):/data jekyll jekyll build

 Voilla!
-Now `_site` contains a publisable website!
+Now `_site` contains a publishable website!
 Only one more thing to do: setup the previewing container.
 I manage all persistent containers with [fig][].
 Create `fig.yml` to launch the jekyll image with the `serve` command with `pwd` as a data volume.